 Publications (peer-reviewed scientific articles, conference presentations) are identified by a persistent identifier such as Digital Object Identifier (DOI).
-These persistent identifiers, such as DOI, are generated by the publisher for scientific journals [11].
-Some open access repositories, such as Zenodo, provide their own DOI since the moment of uploading the data [12].
+These persistent identifiers, such as DOI, are generated by the publisher for scientific journals [6].
+Some open access repositories, such as Zenodo, provide their own DOI since the moment of uploading the data [7].
 It might happen that for open access publications there are available 2 DOI (one from publisher and one from repository).

-Scientific publications, public reports and other material will be uploaded to the UCBH, where they can be found by use of their corresponding tab (i.e. Publications).
-DOI of publications will be provided for all the scientific publications.
-Materials different from scientific publications such as public reports, factsheets, good practices, etc. will be found through an open library tab from the Virtual Academy, hosted in the UCBH.
+Scientific publications, public reports and other material are uploaded to the UCBH, where they can be found by use of their corresponding tab (Learn).
+DOI of publications are provided for all the scientific publications.
+Materials different from scientific publications such as public reports, factsheets, good practices, etc. are found through an open library tab from the Virtual Academy, hosted in the UCBH.
 It is highly recommendable to provide also a persistent identifier for these materials uploaded in the UCBH.
 This can be done by their DOI or link to open access repository.